bennyhch/case-management-dashboard/README.md

 ### Test

-If you need to run test, just run the following command after installing all the dependency
+If you need to run tests, execute the following command after installing all dependencies:

 ```
 npm run test